-Is Singapore the Right Place to Launch Your Startup?
+Is Singapore the Right Place to Launch Your Business?

 Most of us spend all of our life in the country of our birth.
 So it is easy to appreciate why the vast majority of entrepreneurs start their new venture in their home country.
 But as economies get integrated and cross-border movement becomes easier, such a parochial approach may not be the best option.
 There are good reasons to explore other countries to see if you and your business might do better by relocating to one of them.

 Of course, you will have to navigate unfamiliar regulations, culture, and government policies, but accessibility of information and services through the Internet, it is easy to learn about and overcome these obstacles.